Roger Whittaker: Early life and education

-Whittaker was born in Nairobi, in what was then called British Kenya, to English parents, Vi (' Snowden) and Edward Whittaker, who were from Staffordshire, where they owned and operated a grocery shop.
+Whittaker was born in Nairobi, in what was then called the Colony and Protectorate of Kenya, to English parents, Vi (' Snowden) and Edward Whittaker, who were from Staffordshire, where they owned and operated a grocery shop.
 His father was injured in a motorcycle accident and the family moved to a farm near Thika, Kenya, because of its warmer climate.
 His grandfather sang in various clubs and his father played the violin.
-Whittaker learned to play the guitar on an instrument made for him during the Second World War by an Italian prisoner of war from the North African campaign.
+Whittaker learned how to whistle as a boy, and learned to play the guitar on an instrument made for him during the Second World War by an Italian prisoner of war from the North African campaign.
 He was quoted as saying that all he wanted as a child were country and western gramophone records by artists such as The Carter Family and Jimmie Rodgers, to which he used to sing along.

-Upon completing his primary education, Whittaker was admitted to Prince of Wales School (now Nairobi School), and whilst there sang in the choir at Nairobi Cathedral.
+Upon completing his primary education, Whittaker was admitted to Prince of Wales School (now Nairobi School), and whilst there sang in the choir at All Saints' Cathedral in central Nairobi.
 Upon completing his high-school education, he was called up for national service and spent two years in the Kenya Regiment fighting the Mau Mau in the Aberdare Forest.
-He said that he was "stupid, selfish, and angry" in his youth, and that the army "made a man" out of him.
+He said that he was "stupid, selfish, and angry" in his youth, and that the British Army "made a man" out of him.
 After demobilization in 1956, he enrolled at the University of Cape Town in South Africa to pursue a career in medicine, performing at the Equator Club in Nairobi during breaks.
 However, he left after 18 months and joined the civil service education department as a teacher, following in his mother's footsteps.

 Whittaker moved to Britain in September 1959 to continue his teaching career.
 For the next three years, he studied zoology, biochemistry and marine biology at Bangor University in Wales and earned a Bachelor of Science degree while singing in local clubs and releasing songs on flexi discs included with the campus newspaper, the Bangor University Rag.
 Reflecting upon this time in his life, he said later that "I guess I was an entertainer who was a biochemist for a while, rather than the other way around".